 - 1) Common embellishments include trills, grace notes, turns, and neighbor tones. - 2) A trill occurs when you alternate rapidly between a note and the note above it. - 3) A wider trill is one that spans a minor third or more, up to an octave. - 4) A grace note is a quicker note played just before one of the notes in a phrase. - 5) A turn is like two stepwise grace notes together. - 6) A neighbor tone is a note that's a half-step above or below your downbeat target note.
-It's played quickly, then you return to the target note.
+It's played quickly, then you return to the target note. - 7) You can repeat pitches occasionally to slow the contour of a melody and add interest.

-Carelessness does more harm than a want of knowledge.
-Benjamin Franklin

-The best effect of any book is that it excites the reader to self activity.
-Thomas Carlyle

-The risk of a wrong decision is preferable to the terror of indecision.
-Maimonides

-Criticism comes easier than craftsmanship.
-Zeuxis

-Guard your spare moments.
+- Carelessness does more harm than a want of knowledge.
+Benjamin Franklin - The best effect of any book is that it excites the reader to self activity.
+Thomas Carlyle - The risk of a wrong decision is preferable to the terror of indecision.
+Maimonides - Criticism comes easier than craftsmanship.
+Zeuxis - Guard your spare moments.
 They are like uncut diamonds.
 Discard them and their value will never be known.
 Improve them and they will become the brightest gems in a useful life.
-Ralph Waldo Emerson

-The woods are lovely, dark and deep, but I have promises to keep and miles to go before I sleep.
-Robert Frost

-I'm always fascinated by the way memory diffuses fact.
-Diane Sawyer

-A ship in harbor is safe, but that is not what ships are built for.
-John A. Shedd

-Genius means little more than the faculty of perceiving in an unhabitual way.
-William James

-For more than forty years I have been speaking prose without knowing it.
-Moliere his chapter explains tools you can use to develop your solo ideas.
-As with any musical tool, melodic development should help you create ideas, but not be an end in itself.
+Ralph Waldo Emerson - The woods are lovely, dark and deep, but I have promises to keep and miles to go before I sleep.
+Robert Frost - I'm always fascinated by the way memory diffuses fact.
+Diane Sawyer - A ship in harbor is safe, but that is not what ships are built for.
+John A. Shedd - Genius means little more than the faculty of perceiving in an unhabitual way.
+William James - For more than forty years I have been speaking prose without knowing it.
+Moliere - I may disapprove of what you say, but will defend to the death your right to say it.
+Voltaire - When a work of art appears to be in advance of its period, it is really the period that has lagged behind the work of art.
+Jean Cocteau - A man there was and they called him mad; the more he gave the more he had.
+John Bunyan - If you would create something you must be something.
+Johann Wolfgang von Goethe - Correction does much, but encouragement does more.
+Encouragement after censure is as the sun after a shower.
+Johann Wolfgang von Goethe